Generic Name: clorazepate (klor AZ e pate)

 You should not use clorazepate if you have narrow-angle glaucoma.

 Do not stop using clorazepate suddenly, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to safely stop using clorazepate.
+Follow your doctor's instructions about tapering your dose.

-Some people have thoughts about suicide when taking a medicine like clorazepate.
+Some people have thoughts about suicide while taking clorazepate.
 Stay alert to changes in your mood or symptoms.
 Report any new or worsening symptoms to your doctor.

 Before taking this medicine